Ware Senbei: Classic Japanese “Broken” Rice Crackers

-The item I picked up today is just the latter type of Ware Senbei, which is broken for some purpose.
+What I picked up today is just that kind of Ware Senbei.
+It is broken for a certain aim.

 According to the description on the packaging, why the Senbei is broken into small pieces is that seasonings, such as soy sauce, well infiltrate into the cracks.

 In fact, these broken pieces are flavored by dunking in soy sauce twice.